Rexabit/Outward-Sideloader/README.md

-# Outward-Sideloader
+# Outward Sideloader

-Partiality Asset SideLoader and Replacer for Outward.
+## Partiality Asset SideLoader and Replacer for Outward.

 * Credits to Elec0 (https://github.com/Elec0) for the base mod